magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 - Provisioned the LwM2M device and its credentials (as described in the previous step).
 - Built the Eclipse Wakaama [test client](https://github.com/eclipse/wakaama#test-client-example){:target="_blank"}.

-Now you are ready to start the client and observe incoming telemetry in ThingsBoard.
+Now you are ready to start the client and observe incoming telemetry in IoT Hub.

 <b><font size="4">Launch the test client</font></b>